If you have questions...

 How do I cancel my subscription?

 It's very easy to cancel your subscription.
 When you log in, the first page you reach is the Member Management Page.
 Click on the link that says Manage My Subscriptions.
 You'll see a list of your active subscriptions.
-On the right under the Action column, click the link that says Discontinue.
+On the right under the Action column, click the link that says Stop Auto-Billing.
 That will cancel all future billing on your subscription, but you will still have access to the content until the end of your paid month.
 Do NOT click on "Unsubscribe" because that will immediately prevent you from reaching the content.

 You can upgrade your subscription from the Member Management page.
 When you log in, click on the link that says Manage My Subscriptions.
 Then scroll to the bottom of the page.
 You should see a number of subscriptions that you should be able to upgrade to.
 If you have any questions about upgrading, you can also email our support staff using the link at the top of this section.